-- As per the standard approach by TfNSW for greenfield residential development, the location and number of bus stops/shelters will be determined in consultation with the relevant authorities (e.g. TfNSW and Council).
+- 1. As per the standard approach by TfNSW for greenfield residential development, the location and number of bus stops/shelters will be determined in consultation with the relevant authorities (e.g. TfNSW and Council).
 A minimum carriageway width of 3.5m is to be provided along all bus routes and roundabouts on bus routes are to be designed to accommodate bus manoeuvrability. - 2.
-Bus stops are to be provided on-street with shade.
-Bus shelters are to be provided at all bus stops and installed at the subdivision construction stage. - 3.
+Bus stops are to be provided on-street with shade (whether bus shelter or trees).
+Bus shelters are to be provided at all bus stops and installed at the subdivision construction stage.
+Bus boarding points shall be provided where shelters are not provided. - 3.
 Subject to consultation with the relevant authorities (e.g. TfNSW and Council), every bus stop along east- west and north-south routes shall be provided with bus shelters. - 4.
 Bus stops are to be located in areas of high pedestrian and vehicle activity and designed to ensure a high level of passive surveillance, such as north south link and east west road, and at the Village centre. - 5.
-Bus stops are to be compliant with the Disability Discrimination Act 1992 and installed at subdivision construction stage - 6.
-The location of bus stops is to achieve a high level of access to key places of interest such as the Village Centre, Claremont Creek corridor and playing fields, as well as surrounding residential and commercial development. - 7.
+Bus stops are to be compliant with the Disability Discrimination Act 1992 and installed at subdivision construction stage

+- 6. The location of bus stops is to achieve a high level of access to key places of interest such as the Village Centre, Claremont Creek corridor and playing fields, as well as surrounding residential and commercial development. - 7.
 Pedestrian Connections and Bicycle Facilities are to be provided in accordance with the Transport, Access and Parking Section of the Penrith DCP. - 8.
 A Travel Plan shall be developed and monitored for the Orchard Hills North development.
-The Travel Plan will include key initiatives and measures designed to reduce the need to travel, rethink the mode of travel and to re-time and re-route journeys.
+The Travel Plan will include key initiatives and measures designed to reduce the need to travel, re-think the mode of travel and to re-time and reroute journeys.
 Special emphasis shall be placed on active travel options (eg walking and cycling) and trips to / from the proposed primary school and the Village Centre.
 The Travel Plan is required to be lodged with the subdivision DA for the proposed public primary school site and/or the Village Centre site.

-E17.4 Public realm
+4 Public realm

-E17.4.1 Public realm
+4.1 Public realm